 Before obtaining regulatory approvals for the commercial sale of our product candidate, we must demonstrate, through preclinical studies with animals and clinical trials with humans, that our product candidate are safe and effective for use in each target indication.
 To date, we have performed only limited clinical trials, and we have only done so with some of our product candidate.
 Much of our testing has been conducted on animals or on human cells in the laboratory, and the benefits of treatment seen in animals may not ultimately be obtained in human clinical trials.
 As a result, we may need to perform significant additional research and development and extensive preclinical and clinical testing prior to any application for commercial use.
 We may suffer significant setbacks in clinical trials, and the trials may demonstrate our product candidate to be unsafe or ineffective.
 We may also encounter problems in our clinical trials that will cause us to delay, suspend or terminate those clinical trials, which would increase our development costs and harm our financial results and commercial prospects.
-Identifying and qualifying patients to participate in clinical trials of our product candidate.
+Identifying and qualifying patients to participate in clinical trials of our potential products is critically important to our success.
+The timing of our clinical trials depends on the speed at which we can recruit patients to participate in testing our product candidate.
 We have experienced delays in some of our clinical trials and we may experience significant delays in the future.
 If patients are unwilling to participate in our trials because of competitive clinical trials for similar patient populations, perceived risk or any other reason, the timeline for recruiting patients, conducting trials and obtaining regulatory approval of potential products will be delayed.
-Other factors that may result in significant delays include obtaining regulatory or ethics review board approvals for proposed trials, reaching agreement on acceptable terms with prospective clinical trial sites, and obtaining sufficient quantities of drug for use in the clinical trials slogether.
+Other factors that may result in significant delays include obtaining regulatory or ethics review board approvals for proposed trials, reaching agreement on acceptable terms with prospective clinical trial sites, and obtaining sufficient quantities of